njtransit 9 months ago

 https://en.m.wikipedia.org/wiki/SCOBY

-• murkt a day ago
+• murkt 9 months ago

 Wow, hearing about “tea mushroom” (that’s how it’s called in Ukraine) for my whole life, and it’s not a mushroom!